Share:

 Pamela Woolford profiled on Maryland Public Television

-Pamela Woolford was profiled on Maryland Public Television's Artworks special as the 2022 winner of the Baker Artist Awards.
+Pamela Woolford was profiled on Maryland Public Television's Artworks special as the 2022 winner of the Baker Artist Awards in interdisciplinary arts.
 Here she discusses her work.

 -